-If your not a vegetarian and want to add meat to your Chow Mein, then try this Chicken Chow Mein.
+If you are not vegetarian and prefer meat in your Chow Mein, why not try this Chicken Chow Mein.

 You should use a typical wheat dry noodle.
 You will find them in most supermarkets.
-They are normally in an isle with the Asian ingredients or near the dry pastas.
+They are normally in an aisle with the Asian ingredients or near the dry pasta.

 There are many types of Asian noodles, the best ones to use for this recipe are normally called ‘Chow Mein Noodles’ or ‘Shanghai Noodles’.

 You can find them in a package like this below.
 Typically one nest of noodles will feed one person.

 Cooking noodles is similar to cooking pasta.
 You want to use a lot of water with a generous amount of sea salt and mix every few minutes until cooked.
 Unlike pasta, noodles aren’t typically cooked to al dente, just make sure to give the package a good read.

 - Heat a large pot of water until it starts to boil.
 Add a generous amount of sea salt.